-Welcome to Bishop McNamara High School, Home of the Mighty Mustangs, located just south of the Nation's Capital, Washington,D.C., north of Joint Base Andrews, and west of the Prince George's County seat, Upper Marlboro, Maryland.
+Welcome to Bishop McNamara High School, Home of the Mighty Mustangs, housed on a beautiful 14 acre campus with opportunities abound.
+With over 50 years of educating the hearts and minds of young people, our school is located just south of the Nation's Capital, Washington,D.C., north of Joint Base Andrews, and west of the Prince George's County seat, Upper Marlboro, Maryland.

 Innovation lies at the crossroads of fields, disciplines and cultures.
 At Bishop McNamara, we are developing tomorrow’s innovators today by committing to provide cutting-edge spaces and facilities that foster collaborative learning and a hands-on approach to the study of science and technology.

 The centerpiece of our vision for the future is the establishment of the La Reine Science and Innovation Center at Bishop McNamara High School.
 This planned state-of-the-art facility will enable us to expand beyond traditional science offerings, build on highly-successful programs already in existence, and create new spaces for exploration, creativity and discovery.

 SERVING THE NEEDS OF THE GREATER COMMUNITY AND FUTURE WORKFORCE NEEDS

 This Center will enable us to serve as an important resource and pipeline for underrepresented populations in STEM fields; including women, minorities and students at or below the poverty line through a new program of scholarship and financial aid support.
 As a co-anchor of the region with Joint Base Andrews, Bishop McNamara High School is committed to also providing scholarship support for students of military service families to take advantage of this extraordinary learning environment.